Back To Search Results

 Evaluation

-Electrodiagnostic studies are instrumental for anterior interosseous nerve syndrome of spontaneous etiology.
-Sensory nerve conduction studies of the median nerve should be normal as there is no sensory innervation to the anterior interosseous nerve.
-Electromyography will show findings in the flexor pollicus longus, the radial portion of the flexor digitorum profundus, and the pronator quadratus.
-These will be helpful in differentiating neurologic amyotrophy from compression neuropathy.[10]
-Magnetic resonance imaging is also useful in the evaluation of these patients.
+Alongside a thorough history and detailed neurological examination, electrodiagnostic studies play a critical role in evaluating anterior interosseous nerve syndrome of spontaneous origin.
+Sensory nerve conduction studies of the median nerve should yield normal results, given the absence of sensory innervation to the anterior interosseous nerve.
+Electromyography typically reveals abnormalities in the flexor pollicis longus, the radial portion of the flexor digitorum profundus, and the pronator quadratus, aiding in the distinction between neurologic amyotrophy and compression neuropathy.[15]
+Magnetic resonance imaging (MRI) also offers significant value in assessing patients with suspected anterior interosseous nerve syndrome.[16]

 Treatment / Management

-The general consensus for managing AIN syndrome includes a period of rest, observation, and splinting of the elbow near 90 degrees of flexion (or position of most comfort for the patient).
-The majority of patients will experience improvement between 6 and 12 weeks of activity modification.
+The consensus on the preferred management of anterior interosseous nerve syndrome includes conservative interventions, eg, a period of rest, observation, and splinting of the elbow at 90 degrees of flexion (or the position of most comfort for the patient).
+Most patients experience improvement and even recovery within 6 to 12 weeks of activity modification.[17]
+Other conservative modalities to consider include NSAIDs and physical therapy, including reduced pain and massage techniques if tolerated.

-During median nerve surgical decompression, meticulous dissection is necessary to establish exact sites of compression.
-It is critical in the identification and release of compressing edges or fibrous bands.
+During median nerve surgical decompression, meticulous dissection is necessary to establish the exact sites of compression and is critical in identifying and releasing compressing edges or fibrous bands.
+Because many anterior interosseous nerve syndrome cases are caused by inflammatory neuritis rather than compressive neuropathy, other surgical options may be considered to improve hand function, including tendon transfers and reconstructive surgeries.

 Differential Diagnosis

-Anterior interosseous nerve entrapment or compression injury remains a challenging clinical diagnosis.
-It is difficult because it is mainly a motor nerve and the syndrome is often mistaken for a ligamentous finger injury.
-Differential diagnosis includes stenosing tenosynovitis, flexor tendon adherence or adhesion, flexor tendon rupture, and brachial neuritis.
-Brachial plexus neuritis can cause very similar syndromes.[6][7]
+Anterior interosseous nerve entrapment or compression injury presents a challenging clinical diagnosis due to its predominantly motor function and frequent misidentification as a ligamentous finger injury.
+The differential diagnosis includes stenosing tenosynovitis, flexor tendon adherence or adhesion, flexor tendon rupture, and brachial neuritis.
+Brachial plexus neuritis may present with a similar clinical picture.[9][10]

 Pertinent Studies and Ongoing Trials

 Anterior interosseous nerve studies are usually retrospective.
-No randomized controlled trials have been performed, partially since the condition is relatively rare.
-Patients who have undergone surgery have good post operation records; many patients will resolve with conservative treatment.
+No randomized controlled trials have been performed since the condition is relatively rare.
+Patients who have undergone surgery typically have good postoperative records; many will resolve with conservative treatment.
 Therefore, the natural history of the disease seems to be benign.
-Those retrospective studies have shown the surgical and nonsurgical methods to be equivocal.[7]
+Those retrospective studies have shown the surgical and nonsurgical methods to be equivocal.[10]

 Prognosis

 The prognosis is usually good, and most cases don't require surgical treatment.
-If conservative therapy fails beyond three months, surgery might be offered in select cases.
+If conservative therapy fails beyond 3 months, surgery might be offered in select cases.[20]

 Complications